 Baptists are divided on how to understand the doctrine of predestination.
 The fact is, a person can hold the Methodist-Arminian view of predestination or the Presbyterian-Calvinist view of predestination and still be Baptist.

 What does the Southern Baptist denomination believe?
-Within the largest Baptist denomination, the Southern Baptist Convention, there exists a wide variety of thought on predestination.
+Within the largest Baptist denomination, the Southern Baptist Convention, there exists a wide variety of thoughts on predestination.

 - Some Southern Baptists have an understanding of predestination that is Calvinistic or Reformed